Edinburgh Crystal: Visitor centre

-The Visitor Centre, now closed, was located at the Eastfield Industrial Estate in Penicuik, Midlothian.
-It hosted around 100,000 people, each year, who could see how the glassware was made and speak with the Master Craftsmen.
+The visitor centre, now closed, was located at the Eastfield Industrial Estate in Penicuik, Midlothian.
+It hosted around 100,000 people each year, who could see how the glassware was made and speak with the master craftsmen.

 History

 Glass container manufacturing can be traced back for at least 400 years.
 However, it was only in the 19th century that commercial companies appeared on the scene.

-Amongst them, in 1867, the Edinburgh and Leith Flint Glass Company was established.
+Amongst them, the Edinburgh and Leith Flint Glass Company was established.
+Although the founding date of the company is unknown, records indicate the company was operating under the name Edinburgh and Leith Glass Co., as early as 1829.
 Alexander Dixson Jenkinson took over the business upon the death of his father in 1880.
 Alexander Jenkinson died in 1909 and the business was inherited by Stanley Noel Jenkinson.

 1921 saw Thomas Webb and Sons Limited of Stourbridge, West Midlands, buy Edinburgh Crystal which continued to trade under its own name.

 1955 brought a name change from the Edinburgh and Leith Flint Glass Company to The Edinburgh Crystal Glass Company.

 Further corporate activity took place in 1964 when Crown House Limited acquired The Edinburgh Crystal Glass Company and Thomas Webb and Sons.